enduracode/enterprise-web-library/Documentation/Guides/GettingStarted.md

 ## Deploying your system

-This section is more theoretical than practical since it's generally not a good practice to deploy enterprise software by hand, and without a continuous integration infrastructure.
+This section is more theoretical than practical since it’s generally not a good practice to deploy enterprise software by hand, and without a continuous integration infrastructure.

 1. In the Package Manager Console, run `ExportLogic`.